eclipse-archived/smarthome.osgi-ri.enocean/README.md

+This repository hosts the reference implementation for the OSGi EnOcean Device Service specification, that has been originally implemented and contributed by Orange and is a sub-project of Eclipse SmartHome.
+The specification is officially a chapter of OSGi Release 6 Residential specification (http://www.osgi.org/Release6/HomePage).
+The implementation of an OSGi Device Service specification is called an OSGi base driver.
+A base driver simplifies the development of applications controlling devices of a specific protocol, here the EnOcean standard radio technology (https://www.enocean-alliance.org).

 Functional and technical descriptions:

 - The OSGi EnOcean Base Driver enables applications running on an OSGi software platform to discover and control EnOcean devices.
 EnOcean is a radio protocol used in Smart Home and Building markets.
 OSGi is an execution environment above Java virtual machine to run modular applications.